 There are a few different ways that this level of interest in shorting PennyMac Financial Services shares can be evaluated.

-PennyMac Financial Services's "short interest ratio" (SIR) is the quantity of PennyMac Financial Services shares currently shorted divided by the average quantity of PennyMac Financial Services shares traded daily (recently around 699936.17511521).
-PennyMac Financial Services's SIR currently stands at 4.34.
-In other words for every 100,000 PennyMac Financial Services shares traded daily on the market, roughly 4340 shares are currently held short.
+PennyMac Financial Services's "short interest ratio" (SIR) is the quantity of PennyMac Financial Services shares currently shorted divided by the average quantity of PennyMac Financial Services shares traded daily (recently around 1.1 million).
+PennyMac Financial Services's SIR currently stands at 2.83.
+In other words for every 100,000 PennyMac Financial Services shares traded daily on the market, roughly 2830 shares are currently held short.

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against PennyMac Financial Services.

 Find out more about how you can short PennyMac Financial Services stock.

 Recently PennyMac Financial Services has paid out, on average, around 2.94% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 1.37% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), PennyMac Financial Services shareholders could enjoy a 1.37% return on their shares, in the form of dividend payments.
 In PennyMac Financial Services's case, that would currently equate to about $0.59 per share.

 While PennyMac Financial Services's payout ratio might seem low, this can signify that PennyMac Financial Services is investing more in its future growth.

 PennyMac Financial Services's most recent dividend payout was on 24 February 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 10 February 2021 (the "ex-dividend date").